630-584-4800

 It is not uncommon for feuding parents to seek to curtail parenting time for the other parent out of spite and without valid cause.
 Thus, we also help defend the rights of parents who have been wrongly accused of posing a danger to their child.

-If you are involved in a parenting time dispute or would like assistance with the modification of a restricted and supervised parenting time order, contact us at 630-584-4800 to schedule a free consultation.
-We will discuss the circumstances of your child custody/parental responsibilities and parenting time order and explain how we can help your cause.
+If you are involved in a parenting time dispute or would like assistance with the modification of a restricted or supervised parenting time order, contact us at 630-584-4800 to schedule a free consultation.
+We will discuss the circumstances of your child custody order and parenting plan, and we will explain how we can help protect your parental rights while advocating for your children's best interests.
 Our firm helps clients throughout Northern Illinois, including Kane County.